Understanding the Victorian Kitchen

 It saw the beginning of the food industry, the national and even international distribution system that moves perishable food from coast to coast, and preserves food not just for a season or two but for years and, sometimes, decades.

 These innovations paved the way for the modern kitchen.
 But the Victorian kitchen was not itself a modern kitchen.
-It did not, for example, have electricity until very late in the period, and, then, only in a few major cities.
+It did not, for example, have electricity until very late in the period, and then, only in a few major cities.

-The Inwardly Oriented Victorian Kitchen
+The Inwardly Oriented Victorian Sitting Kitchen

 Far more importantly, however, its basic organizing principle was entirely different, which is why it really is not possible to recreate a Victorian kitchen just by installing some Victorian-looking cabinets and a few accessories.
 It takes an entirely new (or rather entirely old) approach to kitchen design.